 Training Curriculum Provides Guidance to Change Child Welfare Practice

-The curriculum, Integrating Adolescent Brain Development into Child Welfare Practice with Older Youth, was created to train child welfare workers to
+The curriculum, Integrating Adolescent Brain Development into Child Welfare Practice with Older Youth, was created by NASW to train child welfare workers to

 incorporate this information into their practice.
 Social workers, as

 well as others who work in child welfare, parents and foster parents

 may find this information valuable.
 In addition, practitioners working

 with adolescents in behavioral health, health, juvenile justice and

 school settings may benefit from the information contained in the

 curriculum.
 Social work faculty may find the information provided